DeiC-HPC/Getting_Started_with_AI_workshop/bonus_material/pytorch_cotainr_container_basics/README.md

 > - An updated installation of the `cotainr` module that sets `--system=lumi-g` to use the LUMI ROCm base image (/appl/local/`containers/sif-images/lumi-rocm-rocm-6.0.3.sif`)
 > - The new `singularity-userfilesystems` module that bind mounts user file system paths, i.e. `/project`, `/scratch`, and `/flash`.
 > - The new `singularity-CPEbits` module that bind mounts the parts of the Cray Programming Environment from the host that are missing in the official LUMI container images due to license restrictions imposed by HPE.
->
-> After the AI workshop and the LUMI maintenance break in August/September, these modules will hopefully be available in the central LUMI stack.

 ## 1. Specify your conda/pip environment